paulbricman/paulbricman.github.io/_thoughtware/ideoscope.md

 ## architecture

 As already mentioned, the ideoscope is designed as a building block which easily integrates with the [conceptarium](/thoughtware/conceptarium).
-It makes direct use of the novel representation introduced by the other tool, although most of the analytics involved can in theory be used with third-party data sources.
+It makes direct use of the novel representation introduced by the other tool, although most of the cognitive analytics involved can in theory be used with third-party data sources.
 The reliance on an exotic format is justified by the richness through which it provides a mirror of the mind's ecology, unparalleled by other available alternatives (e.g. plain Markdown notes), even if still extremely far from how the mind works.

 Concretely, the ideoscope is a web app written in Python using Streamlit.[^6] For starters, it needs the URL of your conceptarium in order to extract its contents in the background.
 After fetching your thoughts as JSON, the ideoscope derives a sequence of stats and visualization designed to give you insights into your own thought process.